himanshurijal/Pacman/README.md

 ## How to start the game

-Once you have the application successfully running, you will be greeted with the gane's main menu.
+Once you have the application successfully running, you will be greeted with the game's main menu.
 From there, click on the option "Play Game" to start playing.

 ## How to play